haideralsh/react-confirmation-button/README.md

 2. If an action is rarely invoked, consider offering a confirmation dialog with a verb button that explains the magnitude of the action (example: "Delete 10 Items").
-You may additionally add a textbox to make the user to acknowledge the affected entity of this action by typing in some text
+You may additionally add a textbox to make the user to acknowledge the affected entity of this action by typing the name of the entity to be deleted (examples: GitHub's delete repository UI and AWS S3 Bucket delete UI).

 ### When to use Confirmation Buttons